slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_21-deconstructing_programs_from_c_or_finding_the_objectstm.rst

 The parameters and properties, clearly, need to be global.
-Often, a static class can be used to implement a kind of :strong:`Singleton`  for this.
+Often, a static class can be used to implement a kind of **Singleton**  for this.
 In other cases, we can provide the parameter object to various objects within the program, eliminating the little bit of semantic confusion that purely static classes can raise.